Gain vehicle insights with virtual sensors

 A short history of how our startup was born

 COMPREDICT is a deep-tech startup based in Darmstadt/Germany.
-We provide the automotive and mobility industries with software algorithms and analytics that enable large-scale exploitation of in-vehicle data, using machine learning (ML) and data-driven approaches.
+We provide the automotive and mobility industries with software algorithms and analytics that enable large-scale exploitation of connected vehicle data, using machine learning (ML) and data-driven approaches.

 Current use of sensors data in automotive industry